RNA-FRETools/MASH-FRET/docs/video-processing/workflow.md

 1. Recalculate the transformation whenever the setup is realigned.
    Otherwise, the same transformation [.mat file](../output-files/mat-transformation.html) can be re-used; see [Coordinates transformation](panels/panel-molecule-coordinates.html#coordinates-transformation) for more information.

+To transform spots coordinates:

+{: .bg-grey-lt-000 .pt-3 .pb-2 .pl-7 .pr-4}
-1. Transform the spots coordinates and export the single molecule coordinates to a [.coord file](../output-files/coord-transformed-coordinates.html) by pressing
+   Transform the spots coordinates and export the single molecule coordinates to a [.coord file](../output-files/coord-transformed-coordinates.html) by pressing
    ![Transform](../assets/images/gui/VP-but-transform.png "Transform").